Social Fetch vs EnsembleData

 When Social Fetch is the better fit

-- Projects needing LinkedIn, Facebook, Spotify, or web utilities alongside social
+- Multi-platform products that need LinkedIn, Facebook, Spotify, or web utilities in the same vendor

-- Startups and side projects where a $100–200/mo commitment is premature
+- Startups where a $100–200/mo floor is hard to justify before product-market fit

 When EnsembleData is the better fit

-- Finance teams that demand identical monthly invoices regardless of usage efficiency
+- Finance teams that want fixed monthly invoices regardless of utilization

 Monthly cost for 75,000 social data requests